lyds-jane/unit3/README.md

 ![designsketch](images/designsketch.jpg)
 *Figure 1* - This is my initial design sketch for the inventory app.
 It shows the login screen and the main screen, as well as a popup box that would give more information about the candy and would allow for edits to be made.

+### UI Design
+These screenshots show the final UI that I developped.

 Overview
 ---